rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/manage-software-cycle/communication-topologies/ros-support.md

 #### Discovering peers in an ensemble
-rapyuta.io automatically exposes a latched ROS topic __/rapyuta_io_peers__ of type *std_msgs/String*, which contains the list of all connected peers in a comma-separated string, the first entity is always the alias of the local bridge.
+rapyuta.io automatically exposes a latched ROS topic __/rapyuta_io_peers__ of type *std_msgs/String*, which contains the list of all connected peers aliases, the first entity is always the alias of the local bridge.

 For example, **My_alias,peer_1,peer_2**